 We will go over a few examples of hybrid timber frame homes:

-The above drawing shows a classic example of what most our hybrid timber frame homes feature for a timber frame design.
+The above drawing shows a classic example of what most of our hybrid timber frame homes feature for a timber frame design.
 The style of this design is what we call a cross gable.
-What does it mean when we say its a cross gable design?
+What does it mean when we say it’s a cross-gable design?
 Cross gable houses are perfect for hybrids as they feature two or more gable roof lines that intersect.
-For example, if there is a center gable that is timber-framed, I can frame the wings with conventional framing tying in the ridges perpendicular.
+For example, if there is a center gable that is timber-framed, we can frame the wings with conventional framing tying in the ridges perpendicular.
 This allows for the two different framing systems to blend easily.
 It’s more difficult to tie in conventional roofs to a timber frame roof if they run parallel to one another.

 The drawing above shows a gorgeous hybrid timber frame home that uses timber frame construction and a Structural Insulated Panel (SIPS) roof over the timber frame.
 Our 2x panelized wall system and pre-cut conventional roof rafters are used for the wings.
 This home features the perfect hybrid mix of materials.
 At Davis Frame Company, we can supply you with all the components for your hybrid timber frame home.

 With a timber frame roof design, we still use Structural Insulated Panels (SIPS) to insulate the roof.
 SIPS still by far the best option for a timber frame.
 The conventional components of this design are the 2x panelized walls.
 The 2x panelized walls also act as a support for the roof rafters that sit on the eave walls.